 Welcome!
-This guide follows the LENA code interface flow: open → write → understand → run → 1:1 convert.
+This guide follows the Lena Code interface flow: open → write → understand → run → 1:1 convert.

 1) Open in your browser